• Skip to main content

 cranberry sauce in a pot

-Prep your oranges by peeling them and separating the wedges/segments.
-Leave 1 peeled orange whole a sit is, we are going to use it for the decoration later.
+1. Prep your oranges by peeling them and separating the wedges/segments.
+Leave one peeled orange whole; we are going to use it for decoration later.

 oranges added in a pot with cranberry sauce

-In a medium, saucepot add fresh cranberries, honey, and orange juice.
-Simmer on medium-high heat and take it to a boil.
-Reduce the heat to low, cover partially with a lid and simmer for 5 minutes.
+1. Add fresh cranberries, honey, and orange juice to a medium saucepot and simmer on medium-high heat until it boils.
+Reduce the heat to low, cover partially with a lid, and simmer for 5 minutes.

 cranberry sauce in a pot

-Ideally, you should cook cranberries just until they ''pop’’ (split open) Make stir through a couple of times so berries don’t burn.
+1. Ideally, you should cook the cranberries just until they ''pop’’ (split open).
+Stir them through a couple of times so they don’t burn.

-Stir in the cinnamon and mandarin oranges.
-Cook for another 5 minutes until the sauce has thickened but not very thick as it will continue to thicken once cooled.
+2. Stir in the cinnamon and mandarin oranges.
+Cook for another 5 minutes until the sauce has thickened, but not very thick, as it will continue to thicken once it has cooled.

 Cranberry Sauce With Mandarin Oranges in a bowl